Bira/octopus-carnival/_drafts/wir-mm-4e-dryad.md

 friendly fire, but they can't move away, can be attacked by the dryad, and have well-defined situations where they must attack their allies.
-Also note that there's _no save_ against any of these effects - once the PC is hit by the Sylvan Charm, they remain charmed until one of their buddies manages to push them away from the dryad or it decides to charm someone else.
+Also note that there's _no save_ against any of these effects - once the PC is hit by the Sylvan Charm, they remain charmed until the dryad moves (or is pushed) away, or until it decides to charm someone else.

 It's perfectly possible for a dryad recluse to attack from ambush, charm someone, and treestride away with the victim in tow, never to be seen again.
 At